runconvert-logo

 A: Definitely!
 When designing logos, it's crucial to choose the right font and format.
 Converting a font into .otf or .ttf ensures you can use it across different platforms while keeping your design sharp and professional.
 It's like choosing the perfect outfit for a big presentation!

-Q: Can I convert a font for use in a website logo?
+Q: How do I convert a font for mobile apps?

 What is EOT (Embedded OpenType)?